alan-turing-institute/scaffolds-reading-group/README.md

 available via the Internet Archive at: https://web.archive.org/web/20240620194257/http:/kamel.ime.usp.br/pages/learn_dpasp

-It seems that the software only works on Linux (not Mac).
-Here are the steps I (@RobBlackwell) took to run it on an Azure Linux VM:
+It seems that the software only works on Linux (not Mac) on x86 processors.
+Here are the steps I [@RobBlackwell](https://github.com/RobBlackwell) ) took to run it on an Azure Linux VM:

 ``` sh